Student Elisha Jewell and Assistant Professor of Practice Joy Marie Doan Research How NFTs Can Benefit Libraries

 NFTs could circumvent this process, which would allow composers who are historically marginalized and overlooked to more easily sell their music to libraries, and for libraries to acquire a more diverse collection.
 As the current system stands, it’s typically less expensive to purchase through vendor plans because vendors will bundle various compositions together as part of approval plans, versus a one-off singular purchase.

 “This project primarily speaks to music academic libraries.
 These collections are typically connected to a conservatory or a school music, in which the music library isn’t just collecting standard repertoire, but looking to acquire new compositions.
 There’s a definite acquisition need for what’s new that’s being composed outside of a traditional western canon,” Doan said.

 Jewell said NFT Twitter is filled with independent artists who are already taking advantage of NFTs to sell their works in this way, and while it is new, it is likely to continue growing as a market.

-Jewell said while her current research is preliminary, she wants to continue working with this area of research even after she graduates this May and discover more ways how blockchain tech could and will impact libraries.
+While her current research is preliminary, Jewell said she wants to continue working within this area of research even after she graduates this May to discover more ways blockchain tech could and will impact libraries.
 Doan said she’s been impressed with Jewell’s research direction, as Doan had little knowledge of NFTs when she and Jewell began research.

 “This is a student-led research project, my expertise for this study primarily rest in acquisitions and collection development in music libraries, particularly in academic libraries.
 I was familiar with blockchain.
 However, when Elisha came to me with this research, I found it really interesting,” she said.
 “It’s been fascinating to learn how this could fit into a model of acquisitions and be utilized to revolutionize and diversify collections, which is something I have worked on in the past.”